Role of the Board of Directors

 Ms. Paterson has been a member of The North York General Hospital Foundation Board of Governors since 200l, and was elected Chair in 2009.
 With its focus on fundraising activities, the Foundation’s mission is to help facilitate the delivery of the best possible health care to the community.

 The Roberta Bondar Foundation is honoured by this highly accomplished and dedicated woman’s membership on its Board of Directors.

-Professor Bonnie Patterson is President and CEO of the Council of Ontario Universities and a Professor in Business at Trent University.
+Professor Bonnie Patterson is the Past President and CEO of the Council of Ontario Universities and a Professor in Business at Trent University.
 She also holds a Distinguished Visiting Professorship in Academic Leadership at Ryerson University, Toronto.
 She has received highest honours for her exceptional leadership in the postsecondary community.
 Her business acumen and problem solving skills have benefited organizations in developing public private partnerships in a number of areas.
 The Roberta Bondar Foundation welcomes the depth that her multi-faceted professional attributes add to its Board.

 Prof. Patterson served as President & Vice Chancellor of Trent University from 1998 to 2009.
-She also served earlier in her career as Dean of Business at Ryerson University (then known as Ryerson Polytechnic Institute), and chaired and taught at its School of Administration and Information Management and began her academic career at Western University of Ontario.
+She also served earlier in her career as Dean of Business at Ryerson, chaired and taught at its School of Administration and Information Management and began her academic career at Western University of Ontario.

-Prof. Patterson served as one of four Canadian university presidents on the Council of the Association of Commonwealth Universities and served on their Audit & Risk Committee.
-She has served as Chair of the Association of Universities and Colleges of Canada; as a director on the board of the Peterborough Regional Health Centre for nine years, including two as its Chair and four as Chair of its finance committee.
-Currently, she is a member of the Ontario government’s Private Sector Advisory Committee and the Advisory Board for the Mowat Centre for Policy Innovation.
+While Trent President, Patterson served as one of four Canadian university presidents on the Council of the Association of Commonwealth Universities and served on their Audit & Risk Committee.
+She has served as Chair of the Association of Universities and Colleges of Canada; as a director on the board of the Peterborough Regional Health Centre for nine years, including two as its Chair and four as Chair of its finance committee; and on the Advisory Board of the Mowat Centre for Policy Innovation.

 Betty I. Roots, BSc PhD DSc FRSC